 UBC’s 2018-2028 strategic plan Shaping UBC’s Next Century was launched at a time of renewal, as the University embarks on its next century as a leading public university.
-The University’s vision, to inspire people, ideas, and actions for a better world, is supported by ten goals in the strategic plan, along with three thematic areas, and four core areas.
+Shaping UBC’s Next Century sets out their collective vision and purpose, as well as their goals and strategies for the years ahead.